State Tax Watch 2025

 Colorado

-• Faced with a $700 million revenue shortfall, lawmakers are weighing spending cuts.
+- Faced with a $700 million shortfall, lawmakers are weighing spending cuts.
+Property tax cuts are also being discussed as a high-priority issue.

 Connecticut

-• Gov. Ned Lamont unveiled his budget, which includes an increase to the state’s property tax credit (from $300 to $350), a restructuring of hospital taxes, an increase to the biotech R&D credit, and elimination of the capital stock tax.
-He also included a proposal to reform combined reporting rules to eliminate a provision that caps the amount a company’s taxes can be raised at $2.5 million.
+- Gov. Ned Lamont unveiled his budget, which includes an increase to the state’s property tax credit (from $300 to $350), a restructuring of hospital taxes, an increase to the biotech R&D credit, and elimination of the capital stock tax.
+His budget also aims to reform corporate taxes in a number of ways, including the removal of a harmful cap that allows companies to avoid taxes by shifting their profits into low-tax states.

-• Meanwhile, Democratic lawmakers have proposed phasing out the car tax over 5 years and Republicans in the Senate released a tax plan that would cut the bottom two marginal income tax rates and cap municipalities' ability to increase annual property tax at 2%.
+- Meanwhile, Democratic lawmakers have proposed phasing out the car tax over 5 years and a separate bill would create a 1.5% payroll tax paid by employers to ensure families pay no more than 7% of their household income on childcare.
+Republicans in the Senate released a tax plan that would cut the bottom two marginal income tax rates and cap municipalities' ability to increase annual property tax at 2%.
+Another proposal to create a $600 per-child refundable Child Tax Credit has garnered support of roughly 42 percent of the state’s legislators.

 D.C.